salimoneus/VSWorkingSetPkg/README.md

 This vsix extnesion package offers a Recently Used and Frequently Used list of source files in a dockable tool window, on a per-solution basis.

-This extension includes C# code to:
+This extension uses C# code to demonstrate the following:

     Create a dockable custom tool window in Visual Studio Access the tool window via the Tools menu